Internationally renowned composer, guitarist and conductor, Leo Brouwer has become a major figure in Cuba's music establishment.

 Awarded the Pulitzer Prize in 1996 for his work Lilacs for Voice and Orchestra, George Walker became the first African American man so honored.

 The 2014 winter/spring series features a world premiere opera, a renowned vocalist, and brand new music from two of Jacobs' flagship ensembles.

 An active composer and educator, Danielpour currently serves on the composition faculties of the Manhattan School of Music and the Curtis Institute of Music.

 Ether Game asks, can you name this tune?
-Here's a hint... you may be off by a second...
+Here's a hint... usually best heard after a snow storm...